Undergraduate Transfer Credit Evaluations

 Q Are my transfer credits negotiable?

 A: Transfer Credit Evaluation Services follows established CCNY guidelines and the guidelines for each major or school.
-The established equivalencies for 95% of the courses in CUNY schools are in the TIPPS database and you may review your evaluation using TIPPS.
+The established equivalencies for 90% of the courses in CUNY schools are in the TIPPS database and you may review your evaluation using TIPPS (Transfer Information and Program Planning System).
 Non-CUNY transcripts are researched on-line and from college catalogs.

 If you feel an error has been made in your evaluation or you have further information that would help your evaluator complete your evaluation, please schedule an appointment and bring any supporting materials that may help with a review of your evaluation, such as updated official transcripts, course descriptions, course syllabi and course catalogues.